 Accommodation in Manly

-If you want to stay around the Manly area to enjoy the beach vibe, I recommend looking for options on AirBnb.
+If you want to stay around the Manly area to enjoy the beach vibe, I recommend looking for options near the beach.
 This is a great way to enjoy some local hospitality!

 North Fort is a short drive beyond the beach suburb of Manly, turn left to North Fort just before the Bella Vista Cafe.